hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/hpecp_kd_app.md

 In this section, we apply the concepts learn in our lab and deploy our custom application to the HPE Ezmeral Container Platform.

+## Create a Kubernetes Cluster

-- create a Kubernetes Cluster
+Using the HPE Ezmeral Container Platform user interface create a Kubernetes cluster.

-- create a Tenant
+## Create a Tenant

+Using the HPE Ezmeral Container Platform user interface create a tenant for your Kubernetes cluster.

-- ensure Harbor is enabled and retrieve the endpoint address:
+## Ensure Harbor addon is enabled

 ```bash
  hpecp k8scluster list